November was a record-breaking month – we reached over 14,000 podcast downloads, over 12,000 website hits, and did our first ever live episode.

 5. The narrowest street in Paris is very narrow indeed

-After Corey shared a tale about the tiny Rue du Chat qui Peche (The Fishing Cat Street), on the episode about the Left Bank, I had to go and check it out.
+After hearing the tale about the tiny Rue du Chat qui Peche (The Fishing Cat Street), on the episode about the Left Bank, I had to go and check it out.
 Below is a picture of my little brother wedged in the 1.8 metre street.
 Stay tuned for an episode that he co-hosts soon about his and my first trip to Paris.

 And here’s the episode, all about the Left Bank of Paris.